 What is a wage garnishment?

 A wage garnishment is an order to withhold your wages for the payment of a money judgment obtained by a creditor against you.
 The order is served upon your employer directly.
 In addition to the original debt owed to the creditor, the money judgment may also include attorney's fees, costs of suit, and post-judgment interest.
-Note that the IRS may garnish your wages as an administrative levy.
-No court order for garnishment is required.
+Note that the IRS may garnish your wages as an administrative levy without a court order.

 In general, a maximum of 25% of your disposable income may be withheld to pay the judgment against you.

 Can Bankruptcy help my situation?

 Filing for bankruptcy (Chapter 7, 13, or 11) will prevent a wage garnishment or stop a wage garnishment from continuing.
 Bankruptcy law specifies that a bankruptcy petition operates as a stay of enforcement of a judgment obtained against you prior to commencement of the bankruptcy case.